-Before we get to this Review & Outlook, below are some of the Best Bullion Market-Related News articles that were taken from this guide's home page, over the last several weeks.
+Before we get to this Review & Outlook, below are some of the Best Bullion Market-Related News articles that were taken from this guide's home page, over the last week.

 For those who read this blog, you know that I've often stated one way or another that market uncertainty favors silver and gold.

 Being curious, wondering how many times I've stated it, I looked up the word 'Uncertainty' in the new search bar found at the top right of every page of this guide and came back with 28 results.

 So where is the uncertainty coming from in today's markets?

 Uncertainty can also be called a Chart Technician's nightmare because technical analysis rarely does what the patterns on the charts show what should happen.

 So, I guess, I'm a glutton for punishment because one of the patterns in the charts, from the last review and outlook, below, was kind of confirmed, while others were completely off the mark.

 But, the fact remains that these proven technical price patterns are showing up in the asset charts of this blog and when gold and silver get off the Road of Uncertainty, they will likely move as the patterns suggest.

 All the charts on this blog are Daily Charts unless noted otherwise.